IBE160/SG-Lotte/docs/architecture-2025-11-30.md

 * **Frontend to Backend:** The Next.js frontend communicates with the FastAPI backend via a versioned REST API (`/api/v1/`).
 * **Frontend to Supabase:** The frontend interacts directly with Supabase for authentication and real-time data updates using the `supabase-js` library.
 * **Backend to Supabase:** The FastAPI backend connects to the Supabase PostgreSQL database for data persistence.
-* **Backend to OpenAI:** The backend communicates with the OpenAI API to generate AI-driven plans.
+* **Backend to Gemini 2.5 pro/flash:** The backend communicates with the Pydantic AI framework with Gemini 2.5 pro/flash to generate AI-driven plans.

 ## Novel Pattern Designs